aunefyren/mars_gazebo/README.md

 ## Instructions
 This is a catkin package.
 Place it in your workspace (catkin/src probably).
 You need https://github.com/ROBOTIS-GIT/turtlebot3 as well.

-Alter mars.launch to point to your mapping of mars.world.
+Alter mars.launch to point to your mapping of mars.world (it's in the 'worlds' directory).

 Execute the following command from the main catkin directory to compile the packages: